shopware/docs/guides/hosting/infrastructure/message-queue.md

 ### Transport: RabbitMQ example

 In this example we replace the standard transport, which stores the messages in the database, with RabbitMQ.
 Of course, other transports can be used as well.
 A detailed documentation of the parameters and possibilities can be found in the [enqueue symfony documentation](https://php-enqueue.github.io/bundle/config_reference/).
 In the following I assume that RabbitMQ is installed and started.
 Furthermore, a queue, here called `shopware-queue`, should be created inside RabbitMQ.
-The only thing left is to tell shopware about the new transport.
+The only thing left is to tell Shopware about the new transport.
 Therefore we edit/create the configuration file `enqueue.yaml` with the following content:

 ```yaml
 # config/packages/enqueue.yaml